chisan809/COMP-1110-FInal-Code/case1_hku_student_stress_test/README_CASE1_HKU_STUDENT_STRESS_TEST.txt

 - Category budgets work like envelope budgeting.
 - Text chart makes the terminal report easier to understand.
 - Recurring transactions and rollover budgeting can be tested where relevant.

-## Reminder
-If you import the same CSV twice, duplicate transactions may appear.
-Reset `budget_data.csv` to only:
-`date,type,category,amount,description`
-before testing again.